BogdanovTimm/NotesOblivion/💻 IT/SQL/MongoDB/CRUD/Select.md

-# Select only neede columns
+# Select only needed columns

 It is called projection in Mongodb.